-We want to be able to specify age with greater precision than just whole years.
-To achieve this, we use a regression model called a "transition analysis" model (28).
+With this tool, we want to be able to specify age with greater precision than just whole years.
+To achieve this, we use a regression model called a "transition analysis" model [36].
 This model will give the data a smooth functional fit.
-An important assumption for this type of model is that the stages are ordered: First comes the first stage, then the next, etc., and finally an end stage that marks it as the final stage in the method's system.
-What is special about this model is that it allows for the fact that "the last stage never ends", i.e. there is the same probability of being in the last stage whether you are 25 or 50 % (given that the other stages are completed).
-In Figure 15 we see an example of such a model.
-Here we see that the probability of being in a stage is a "smoothed" function of age.
-In order to check whether this model fits with the data, we need to check that the model is consistent with the observations directly (see Figure 15, for example).
+An important assumption for this type of model is that the stages are ordered when age increase: First comes the first stage, then the next, etc., and finally an end stage that marks it as the final stage in the method's system.
+What is special about this model is that it allows for the fact that "the last stage never ends", i.e. there is the same probability of being in the last stage whether you are 25 or 50 years (given that the other stages are completed).
+In Figure 11, we see an example of such a model.
+Here we see that the probability of being in a stage is a function of age adapted to the data.
+In order to check whether this model fits with the data, we need to check that the model is consistent with the observations directly (see Figure 11, for example).
 For more information on the resulting models and model validation for the tool, see part A.2 of the Appendix.